R3Conclave/conclave-core-sdk/docs/docs/faq.md

   attestation.
 Because web browsers know nothing about remote attestation you will have to provide an independent tool that verifies this as part of interacting with the service (note: trying to implement this in JavaScript to run in a browser won't work given the enclave security model, as the JavaScript would come from the same host you're trying to audit).
+You can read more about this below.

 ### What cryptographic algorithm(s) does Conclave support?

 The elliptic curve used is Curve25519 for encryption and Ed25519 for signing.
 The symmetric cipher is AES256/GCM.
 The hash function is SHA256.
-The Noise protocol is used to perform Diffie-Hellman key agreement and set up the ciphering keys.
+The [Noise protocol](https://noiseprotocol.org/) is used to perform Diffie-Hellman key agreement and set up the ciphering keys.
 As these algorithms represent the state of the art and are widely deployed on the web, there are no plans to support other algorithms or curves at this time.